-- 18.1 The Council encourages waste minimisation, re-use and recycling.
-All new development must be designed to accommodate the waste and recycling regimes in force, for example providing sufficient space for the full range of waste and recycling bins. - 18.2 In design terms bins should not be visible from within the public realm and shared private space when stored.
-Communal bin storage areas should be in robust materials that will withstand vandalism. - 18.3 In most instances access must be provided to the rear garden for the storage of wheelie bins, via a clear pathway unimpeded by cars parked within the boundary of the dwelling.
+- 19.1 The Council encourages waste minimisation, re-use and recycling.
+All new development must be designed to accommodate the waste and recycling regimes in force, for example providing sufficient space for the full range of waste and recycling bins. - 19.2 Policy WCS7 of the Joint Waste Plan requires a waste management plan for all developments except minor planning applications.
+A waste management plan should include design and layouts that allow effective sorting and storing of recyclables and recycling and composting of waste and facilitate waste collection operations. - 19.3 In design terms bins should not be visible from within the public realm and shared private space when stored.
+Communal bin storage areas should be in robust materials that will withstand vandalism. - 19.4 In most instances access must be provided to the rear garden for the storage of wheelie bins, via a clear pathway unimpeded by cars parked within the boundary of the dwelling.
 For terraced properties the use of ginnels to provide direct rear garden access should be considered as they are more likely to be used than fenced pathways along the rear of adjoining gardens.

-19. Obscure glazing
+20. Obscure glazing

-- 19.1 A simple rule that needs to be applied is that if a site can only be developed by introducing unusual design features then it probably should not be developed in the first place. - 19.2 It is often argued that overlooking can be overcome by using obscure glazing, borrowed light or high level windows.
+- 20.1 A simple rule that needs to be applied is that if a site can only be developed by introducing unusual design features, then it probably should not be developed in the first place. - 20.2 It is often argued that overlooking can be overcome by using obscure glazing, borrowed light or high level windows.
 If such solutions are proposed this can only apply to non-habitable rooms such as landings or to secondary windows in a habitable room.
 For the amenity of future occupiers it is not reasonable to create habitable rooms that have no outlook.
 Furthermore, in the summer occupiers will want to open windows and this is more sustainable than mechanical ventilation.

-20. Signage and street furniture
+21. Signage and street furniture

-- As far as possible use the overall design of the street to make it obvious how the space should be used in order to avoid unnecessary signage.
+- 21.1 As far as possible use the overall design of the street to make it obvious how the space should be used in order to avoid unnecessary signage.
 Use signage only to fulfil legal requirements and provide essential information not obvious from other sources.
-As far as possible attach signs to walls and buildings. - 20.2 Specify simple, high quality street furniture and signage that is appropriate to the character of the area.
+As far as possible attach signs to walls and buildings. - 21.2 Specify simple, high quality street furniture and signage that is appropriate to the character of the area.
 Street furniture as well as buildings should share characteristics with the locality in order to maintain character.
-Traditional materials are more likely to be more suited to rural locations and contemporary styles more suited to central areas. - 20.3 Further guidance on signage and street furniture is provided in the South Yorkshire Residential Design Guide on pages 187 & 188.
+Traditional materials are more likely to be more suited to rural locations and contemporary styles more suited to central areas.

+21.3 Further guidance on signage and street furniture is provided in the South Yorkshire Residential Design Guide on pages 187 & 188.

-21. Technical requirements
+22. Technical requirements

-21.1 The South Yorkshire Residential Design Guide provides further guidance on technical requirements including those on: highway structures (p162-163), street lighting (165-166), public utilities (p167-170), (surface) materials (p184-186), adoption of highways (p189-193), construction waste (p194) and management (p95).
+The South Yorkshire Residential Design Guide provides further guidance on technical requirements including those on: highway structures (p162-163), street lighting (165-166), public utilities (p167-170), (surface) materials (p184-186), adoption of highways (p189-193), construction waste (p194) and management (p95).
 Highways Development Control will refer to this section in checking through detailed proposals, which will normally be the subject of planning conditions.

-22. Removal of permitted development rights
+23. Removal of permitted development rights

-22.1 Residential developments are often designed to maximise density and make the most efficient use of land.
+23.1 Residential developments are often designed to maximise density and make the most efficient use of land.
 In such circumstances the separation distances between buildings are close to the minimum recommended such that future extensions, insertion of windows, additional outbuildings etc. could be highly detrimental to nearby occupiers.
 Where this would be the case, normal permitted development rights may be taken away so that the impact of such matters can be assessed.

-23. Infill development
+24. Infill development